chelsea-designs/first-milestone/README.md

 ### Code

--   The full-screen hero image code came from this [StackOverflow post](https://stackoverflow.com)

--   [Bootstrap4](https://getbootstrap.com/docs/4.4/getting-started/introduction/): Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System.
+-   [Bootstrap4](https://getbootstrap.com/docs/5.1/getting-started/introduction/): Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System.
+Also, code was used from the Bootstrap Components Library for dropdown menu, buttons and accordians etc.

+-   The typewriting effect code came from this website [CSS-Tricks](https://css-tricks.com/snippets/css/typewriter-effect/).
+I tweaked the code to suit my design aesthetic.

+-   The code used to create the logo portfolio came from [this post](https://medium.com/swlh/3-easy-css-only-masonry-layouts-acfb64364ad6).
+It was tweaked to use only square images, and to use my own imagery.

 -   [MDN Web Docs](https://developer.mozilla.org/) : For Pattern Validation code.
 Code was modified to better fit my needs and to match an Irish phone number layout to ensure correct validation.
-Tutorial Found [Here](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/tel#Pattern_validation)
+Tutorial found [here](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/tel#Pattern_validation)

 ### Content

--   All content was written by the developer.
+-   All content was written by myself.

--   Psychological properties of colours text in the README.md was found [here](http://www.colour-affects.co.uk/psychological-properties-of-colours)

 ### Media

+-   Images displaying website design across devices generated by [AmIResponsive](http://ami.responsivedesign.is/)

--   All Images were created by the developer.
+-   All images were created by myself.

 ### Acknowledgements

--   My Mentor for continuous helpful feedback.
+-   My mentor for helpful feedback.

 -   Tutor support at Code Institute for their support.

+-   My peers for their support through Stack.